CoBrALab/RABIES/README.md

 ## Docker Execution
 After installing the container from the Dockerfile, can run RABIES interactively within a docker container
-***note that currently the DSURQE atlas download fails within the container due to a required minc to nifti conversion, and thus, custom atlas files must be specified
 ```sh
     docker run -it --rm \
 		-v /nii_inputs_path:/nii_inputs:ro \